JureFabjan/aba-analysis/README.md

 Make sure to include the optional MSVC package, then restart your computer.

 Python 3.6.8 is required.
 The Python version has to be < 3.7 and > 3.6.4 due to the AllenSDK requiring the tables-library, which has only been precompiled for Python 3.6
 (see: https://stackoverflow.com/questions/53643594/unable-to-install-library-due-to-error-with-hdf5).
-You can try to build your own whl-file.
+You can try to build your own whl-file using a newer Python-version.
 Otherwise, download and install Python 3.6.8 from here: https://www.python.org/downloads/release/python-368/

 Create a new virtual environment using this command:
 ```
-python -m venv .venv
+py -m venv .venv
 ```

 Once you ensured these prerequisites, install the required packages using the provided requirements.txt: